 - A full day Harry Potter themed tour from York which includes a visit to Durham Cathedral as well as Goathland train station

-- A full day tour from Edinburgh which includes several filming locations (including Rannoch Moor, Glenfinnan viaduct, Glencoe, and Loch Shiel) as well as a ride on The Jacobite train (Hogwarts Express)
+- A full day tour from Edinburgh which includes several filming locations (including Rannoch Moor, Glenfinnan viaduct, and Glencoe) as well as a ride on The Jacobite train (Hogwarts Express)

-- A two day tour from Edinburgh which includes the Jacobite Express.
+- A five day tour from Edinburgh which includes the Jacobite Express and the Isle of Skye.

 - A full day tour from Edinburgh to Alnwick Castle, as well as other stops in the Scottish Borders and northern England